infernojs/inferno-website/src/docs/api/inferno-animation.md

 } from 'inferno-animation';
 ```

 **Animations are done entirely outside of Inferno's control.** You can't use `this.setState()` to animate the component.
-All you get is the root DOM-node and then you have to do everything in your code.
+All you get is the root DOM-node, and then you have to do everything in your code.

 **If you implement your own animated base class, share it across projects.** This makes it easy for you to maintain the animations when we extend the functionality of inferno-animation in the future.

-**Make sure you implement a fallback timeout** in case the tranistions fail for some reason, otherwise you will be leaking DOM-nodes.
+**Make sure you implement a fallback timeout** in case the transitions fail for some reason, otherwise you will be leaking DOM-nodes.
 Inferno won't break due to these leaking DOM-nodes, but you could end up with strange styling bugs if you rely on certain CSS-selectors.

 ## Migration from inferno-animation <8.0
 To migrate to the 8.0 version of inferno-animation there are some quick solutions.